sioel0/lisa/docs/structure/analysis-infrastructure.md

 ## The Abstract State

-The Abstract State of LiSA's analysis is structured as defined in *Pietro Ferrara, A generic framework for heap and value analyses of object-oriented programming languages, Theoretical Computer Science, Volume 631, 2016, Pages 43-72* ([DOI](https://doi.org/10.1016/j.tcs.2016.04.001.), [link](http://www.sciencedirect.com/science/article/pii/S0304397516300299)).
-In this framework, the abstract state is composed of a heap abstraction ([HeapDomain][heapdom]) and a value abstrction ([ValueDomain][valuedom]), where the semantics of expressions is first evaluated on the heap abstraction, that rewrites the expression by removing all the bits regarding heap operations with symbolic identifiers (`HeapIdentifier`s in LiSA).
+The Abstract State of LiSA's analysis is structured as defined in *Pietro Ferrara, A generic framework for heap and value analyses of object-oriented programming languages, Theoretical Computer Science, Volume 631, 2016, Pages 43-72* ([DOI](https://doi.org/10.1016/j.tcs.2016.04.001), [link](https://www.sciencedirect.com/science/article/pii/S0304397516300299)).
+In this framework, the abstract state is composed of a heap abstraction ([HeapDomain][heap]) and a value abstrction ([ValueDomain][value]), where the semantics of expressions is first evaluated on the heap abstraction, that rewrites the expression by removing all the bits regarding heap operations with symbolic identifiers (`HeapIdentifier`s in LiSA).
 The rewrtitten expression is then processed by the value abstraction.

 `HeapDomain` is an interface parametric on the concrete type `H` of the domain, and extends `Lattice<H>` and `SemanticDomain<H, SymbolicExpression, Identifier`, meaning that it can work on all `SymbolicExpression`s and can assign values to all types of `Identifier`s.
 It also extends the [HeapSemanticOperation][heapsemop] interface, meaning that il will provide rewritten expressions through method `getRewrittenExpressions()` (the returned collection usually contain a single expression, since expression rewriting is deterministc - more than one expression could be introduced through lattice operations, like least upper bound), and a substitution thorugh method `getSubstitution()`, yielding a list of materializations and summarizations of heap identifiers.